castor plant castor plant

 • The potency of Castor Oil as a remedy earned it the moniker “Palma Christi” or “Hand of Christ.”

 • Around the world, Castor Oil continues to be widely used for its skin care, hair care, and health benefits.
-It is reputed to be good for repairing hair, softening skin, and easing bodily aches and pains.
+It is reputed to be good for replenishing moisture in the hair and softening the skin.

 • Castor Carrier Oil and its derivatives are used not only in pharmaceuticals and perfumes but also in the production of soaps, cosmetics, and massage oils due to its moisturizing properties.